userguide-galaxea/Product_User_Guide/docs/Guide/A1/Getting_Started.md

-> Congratulations on becoming the proud owner of a Galaxea robot!
+> Congratulations on becoming the proud owner of a Galaxea Robot!
 We are thrilled to extend a warm welcome to the Galaxea Developer Community.
-This specially curated guide is designed to introduce beginners to the unique appeal and impressive functionalities of Galaxea robots.
-Our goal is to help you quickly get started with Galaxea robotics and empower you to explore the full range of possibilities that await you.
+This specially curated guide is designed to introduce beginners to the unique appeal and impressive functionalities of Galaxea Robot.
+Our goal is to help you quickly get started with us and empower you to explore the full range of possibilities that await you.
 # Getting Started
 In this series of step-by-step Galaxea A1 Getting Started tutorials, we will not only lay a solid foundation for using Galaxea A1 but also guide you through the mechanics and performance of each component.
 Together, we will explore and perform a series of exciting demonstrations to unlock Galaxea A1's amazing advanced features.